BEST PICKS FOR BOOK CLUB DISCUSSIONS

 Through a series of surveys fielded to avid readers and book club members and posts in social media reading groups, I’ve assembled titles which were mentioned multiple times and suggested as promoting great discussions.
 That doesn’t mean the book was universally liked, but rather there were enough topics to stimulate ideas and opinions.
 No list is ever complete, but I hope this one helps your club find undiscovered titles to fill in a few months.
 Sign-up for my newsletter if you'd like to receive updated recommendations based on what my three book clubs are reading each month.

-I hope your club will consider The Unlocked Path for one of your selections.
-It's a great choice for September (Women in Medicine month) or March (Women in History month) or any month when you're looking to read about strong, independent, pioneering women.
+I hope your club will consider The Unlocked Path and/or the sequel coming September 2024 for one of your selections.
+They are great choices for September (Women in Medicine month) or March (Women in History month) or any month when you're looking to read about strong, independent, pioneering women.
 I'm available to join your club for an author chat in person or via Zoom.
-I promise a lively discussion and to share more background on how and why I wrote this piece of historical fiction.
-I have a flyer you can download more information and bring to your next meeting to share with your group.
+Download my flyer with more information to share with your group.
 Or sign up HERE to get on my planning calendar.
 You can also place a request for me to join your group through NovelNetwork, a free service to connect readers with authors.
-I've noted below which other authors are available.

 Lessons in Chemistry by Bonnie Garmus Perhaps your group wants to plan a read and watch party.
-A limited series releases on Apple+ TV starting on October 13.
+The limited series on Apple+ TV is a decent adaptation.

 Horse by Geraldine Brooks Pull out your fanciest hats and put Horse on your list for May - Kentucky Derby month.
 Brooks has several other titles book clubs have enjoyed, including March, The Year of Wonders and People of the Book.